-Most work performed on properties will only require a Certificate of Appropriateness Minor.
-This involves filling out development review forms, emailing the neighborhood association covering the East End Addition, and sending the application to sabolivar@cabq.gov.
+Most work people will have done on their homes will only require a Certificate of Appropriateness Minor.
+This involves filling out the attached forms, emailing the neighborhood association covering the East End Addition, and sending the application to sabolivar@cabq.gov.